Figma vs InVision for UX Designers 2026: Honest Comparison

 • Community — thousands of free templates, UI kits, and plugins

-The plugin ecosystem deserves special mention here.
+The plugin ecosystem alone is worth talking about.
 Need an icon library?
 Accessibility checker?
-A tool that fills your designs with realistic fake data?
-It's all there.
-Over 1,000 plugins exist at this point, which means your Figma setup can get incredibly customized.
-What surprised me most: many of the best plugins were built by individual designers solving their own problems — that community-driven development model is genuinely one of Figma's underrated strengths.
+Fake data generator?
+Done.
+There are over 1,000 plugins at this point, which means your Figma workflow can get very custom very fast.
+Fun fact: some of the most useful Figma plugins were built by individual designers scratching their own itch — the community-driven development model here is genuinely one of its underrated strengths.

 Figma Pricing (2026)